nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

   * URLs
   * Document format

-The key aspect for direct booking is how a specific service will relate to a CareConnect Schedule resource on a particular system.
+The key aspect for direct booking is how a specific service will relate to a GP Connect Schedule resource on a particular system.

 Please note that in the example below, many irrelevent details are simplified or skipped.
 Also the technical details of the API messaging interactions are omitted.
-This is explained in detail <a href="fs_workflow.html" target="_blank">here</a>.
+This is explained in detail <a href="https://nhsconnect.github.io/gpconnect/" target="_blank">here</a>.

 For this example, consider a GP Federataion provider called "GP Federations Ltd.".
 This provider has been comissioned by the GP Practices in a comissioning area to deliver the extended access GP services on behalf of these GP Practices.
 GP Federations Ltd. operates this service from three different locations, these are consulting rooms in three of the GP Practices they are covering.